goblynnrayne/The-Space-Between-Us---A-Text-Based-RPG-for-AI/README.md

 Attachment patterns that affect how they connect Wounds that influence their vulnerabilities

 You'll never meet the same person twice.
-Ever.
 They Have Their Own Lives

 Between your sessions:

 Time passes for them too